-Bradley J. Maroni, M.D. joined Akebia in August 2014 and is Senior Vice President and Chief Medical Officer of Akebia.
-Prior to joining Akebia, Dr. Maroni served as Vice President, Medical Research at Biogen Idec.
-Prior to that role, Dr. Maroni served as Chief Medical Officer of Stromedix, Inc. from June 2007 until the company was acquired by Biogen Idec in 2012.
+Bradley J. Maroni, M.D. joined Akebia as Senior Vice President and Chief Medical Officer in August 2014.
+Dr. Maroni most recently served as Vice President, Medical Research at Biogen Idec.
+Prior to that role, Dr. Maroni served as Chief Medical Officer of Stromedix, Inc. until the company was acquired by Biogen Idec in 2012.
 His previous experience also includes serving as Executive Vice President and Chief Medical Officer at RenaMed Biologics, as well as multiple roles at Amgen Inc., including Vice President, Clinical Development and Anemia/Nephrology Therapeutic Area Head.
 At Amgen, Dr. Maroni led the cross-functional team responsible for the registration program and global regulatory approval of Aranesp®, a novel long-acting recombinant erythropoietic protein, indicated for the treatment of anemia in chronic kidney disease.
 During his tenure, Amgen also received approval for Sensipar®, a first-in-class small molecule for the treatment of bone disease in dialysis patients.
-Dr. Maroni trained as a nephrologist at Brigham and Women's Hospital after which he spent 10 years in academia at Emory University.
+Prior to joining Amgen, Dr. Maroni spent 10 years on the faculty at Emory University.
+Dr. Maroni received a B.S. from Seattle University and an M.D. from the University of Washington School of Medicine.
+Following completion of internship and residency in Internal Medicine at the Mayo Graduate School of Medicine, Dr. Maroni completed clinical and research fellowships in nephrology at Brigham & Women's Hospital/Harvard Medical School.

-Nicole R. Hadas joined Akebia in 2013 and is Senior Vice President, General Counsel and Secretary of Akebia.
-Prior to Akebia, Ms. Hadas was Vice President and General Counsel at OvaScience, Inc. in 2013.
-From 2011 to 2013, Ms. Hadas served as the Senior Vice President and General Counsel at Inspiration Biopharmaceuticals, Inc., a biopharmaceutical company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012, where she managed the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013.
+Nicole R. Hadas joined Akebia in 2013 and is Senior Vice President, General Counsel and Secretary.
+Prior to joining Akebia, Ms. Hadas was Vice President and General Counsel at OvaScience, Inc., a biopharmaceutical company, in 2013.
+Previously, Ms. Hadas served as the Senior Vice President and General Counsel at Inspiration Biopharmaceuticals, Inc., a company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012 prior to the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013 for a total aggregate consideration that could exceed \$1 billion.
 From 2001 to 2011, Ms. Hadas worked at Genzyme Corporation, most recently as Senior Corporate Counsel.
 Prior to Genzyme, she was an associate at Foley Hoag representing biopharmaceutical companies and healthcare providers in a wide variety of matters.
 Ms. Hadas received a B.A. from the University of Michigan and a J.D. from Boston College Law School.